petersulyok/smfc/README.md

 Additional notes on changing fan levels:

  1. When the service adjusts the fan rotation speed, it always applies a delay time defined in configuration parameter `[IPMI] fan_level_delay=` in order to let the fan implement the physical change.
  2. There is also a sensitivity threshold parameter (`sensitivity=`) for temperature changes.
-If the temperature change is below this value, then then control logic will not react at all.
+If the temperature change is below this value then control logic will not react at all.
  3. There configuration parameter `polling=` can also impact the frequency of change of the fan levels.
 The bigger polling time in a zone the lower frequency of changing of the fan speed.

 #### 1.2 Swapped zones